 Stock - Table¶

 The table displays the detailed calculated and actual stock data per resource/location/product.
 The first X columns display the data for the current (scenario) data.
 After that, the columns for the actual data are displayed.
 The last column displays the Unit of Measurement (UOM) for that line in the table.

-The data that is shown is:
+The data that is shown is (depending on your configuration):